theElandor/traffic/README.txt

   By changing the "gran" variable you can choose the granularity of the plot.
 By default this parameter is set to 180.

+-------------------UPDATE 2023-10-17-----------------------
+Now most of the parameters are updatable using the configuration file, so you don't have to browse the code manually
+TF : train frequency
+UF : target network update frequency
+MV : model version
+EXE: exploration epsilon
+EVE: evaluation epsilon
+BS : Batch Size
+G : gamma
+E1,E2,E3 : different levels of epsilon used during training